 The week provided another bird sighting treat when I spotted a Killdeer in a bare dirt field.
 I’d not seen a Killdeer since I lived in northern Vermont so many years ago.
 I loved watching their fakey broken wing ruse used to divert any potential threat away from their ground nests.
 Looking like it’s a shore bird, instead you mostly find it in unplowed fields in early spring.
 They nest in precarious places as farmers and gardeners begin Turing over soil to begin planting.
 Be careful dear Killdeer.

-Today, while retrieving a package delivered to the porch, I startled aTom and his eleven hens who were foraging for leftover bird seed near the porch.
-My presence startled them and they began a slow retreat down into the parking lot.
+As I retrieved a package delivered to the porch, I startled aTom and his eleven hens who were foraging for leftover bird seed near the porch.
+They did not like my presence and they immediately began a slow retreat down into the parking lot.
 How huge and magnificent they are!
 Just a while later I glanced up to see that these turkeys had migrated to the ocean side lawn, seemingly finding some kind of food in the meager grass that tries to grow in the spot where salt spray often soaks the ground that then gets baked by a relenting sun.
 The turkeys didn’t seem to mind my presence as I was behind window glass.
 They seemed aware yet not bothered by how physically close to them I was.
 The Tom went in and out of full display for his eleven hens and I was able to clearly see the fan and side feathers in detail.

-A day later a Common Flicker was searching the same ground looking deceptively small and nondescript compared to it’s flashing feathers in flight, yellow gold undersides with jaunty black feather patches and that marvelous strip of red.
+Another sighting came as a Common Flicker was searching the same beaten ground looking deceptively small and nondescript compared to it’s flashing feathers in flight, yellow gold undersides with jaunty black feather patches and a marvelous strip of red.